livegnik/2way-design/2WAY High-Level Design.md

 #### Construction of the Graph in RAM

 The Graph in RAM is initially constructed from the Server Graph, utilizing the NetworkX library to create and manage graph data structures in Python.
 During initialization, the Graph Manager populates the in-memory graph with relevant nodes and edges based on the data stored in the Server Graph.
-These nodes represent various objects such as Attributes, Parents, and connections between users.
+These nodes can represent various objects such as Attributes, Parents, and connections between users.

 #### Storage to Disk